tp7309/TTPassGen/README.md

 Rule format：

 - `$(string1,string2){min_repeat:max_repeat:repeat_mode}`

-  String array, echo string is splited by comma, no spaces.
+  String array, each string is splited by comma, no spaces.

 - `string`

   Normal string, same as `$(string){1:1:?}`.

 Like `CharArrayRule`, but `StringArrayRule` does not support _Short rule format_.